-Nursing leadership training is ideal for nursing professionals who are passionate about overseeing healthcare management or improving processes within their organization.
-This may include changing how the company manages patient care, improving its nursing administration and patient care procedures, or navigating new federal regulations.
-A nurse administrator or clinical nurse leader uses his/her communication and creative thinking skills to support staff development and adapt to the needs of a changing patient base.
-Common career paths include:
+Leadership training, like the non-clinical program at the University of St. Augustine for Health Sciences (USAHS), is ideal for nursing professionals passionate about overseeing healthcare management or improving organizational processes.
+This may include changing how the company manages patient care, improving its nursing administration and patient care procedures or navigating new federal regulations.

 - Chief nurse executive